leolalvay/KAUST_OPTION_PRICING/Laplace_Replication/REPLICATION_REPORT.md

 ### Executive Summary

-We successfully replicated the Laplace approximation methodology from Bayer et al. (2017) for pricing American basket options.
+We have attempted to replicate the Laplace approximation methodology from Bayer et al. (2017) for pricing American basket options.
 Our implementation reproduces their key quantitative results within acceptable tolerances.

 ---